schoi-godaddy/template-github-app-typescript/README.md

    ```bash
    npx smee-client -u <REPLACE_WITH_YOUR_SMEE_URL> --port <REPLACE_WITH_YOUR_ENV_PORT>
    ```
-1. Install the application you created on a account level.
+1. Install the application you created on an account level.
 1. Test integration by creating PR.
 1. Add Webhook secret validation using `verify` in `index.ts`.
    - Utilize command like `openssl rand -base64 33`